sebnyberg/leetcode/README.md

 * Manacher's algorithm, works similar to Knuth-Morris-Pratt LPS tables in that it re-uses a partial existing match when searching for new palindromes.

+### String matching

+* Rabin-Karp a.k.a.
+Rolling Hash.
+Allows for continuously hashing a sliding window in an efficient way.
+* Knuth-Morris-Pratt.
+Used to search for a word in a string.
+Usually, Rabin-Karp is easier so it's the preferredchoice.
+* Aho-Corasick can be used to search for multiple different patterns at the same time.

 ### k-coloring

 NP-hard, no good solutions.
 For small graphs, it's possible to speed up with DP.